 The Canadian Center for Financial Transactions and Reports Analysis (FINTRAC) is also a member of the Egmont Financial Intelligence Units Group, including FinCEN and NCA.

 FINTRAC is an institution that prosecutes money laundering and terrorist financing activities.
-Therefore, gathering and evaluating information to detect, prevent, and deter money laundering and terrorist financing is the most crucial purpose and obligation of FINTRAC.
+Therefore, gathering and evaluating information to detect, prevent, and Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) is the most crucial purpose and obligation of FINTRAC.

 One of FINTRAC's obligations is to collect personal information and to ensure privacy and security.
 Therefore, it must comply with the regulations under Canadian privacy law.
 Besides, individuals can access and make changes to their personal information.
 One of FINTRAC's responsibilities is to raise awareness of the public against money laundering activities.
 Besides, with the increase in money laundering activities, institutions and organizations that play a role in preventing terrorist financing need to take measures for AML/CTF activities.